HelloXiuXiu/js-gotchas/README.md

 null == 0  // false
 null >= 0  // true!
 ```
-From the matematical perspective, this behavior doesn't make any sense!
-If a value is eaqual or grater that 0, one of the first two lines must return `true`.
+From the mathematical perspective, this behavior doesn't make any sense!
+If a value is equal or greater than 0, one of the first two lines must return `true`.
 Yet, it's not what happens in JavaScript.

 Comparisons (`>`,`>=`,`<`,`<=`) convert operands to numbers (if they both are not strings), so `null` becomes `0`.
 On the other hand, the equality check `==` for `undefined` and `null` is defined such that, without any conversions, they equal each other and don’t equal anything else.
 That’s why `null == 0` is false.
 ```js